Hy-Vee

-Hy-Vee's longtime advertising slogan, "Where there's a helpful smile in every aisle," was adopted for the chain's first television commercial in 1963.
-The slogan became a jingle in the 1990s with music by Annie Meacham and James Poulsen.
+Hy-Vee's longtime advertising slogan, "Where there's a helpful smile in every aisle", was adopted for the chain's first television commercial in 1963.
+In the 1990s, the slogan became a jingle with music by Annie Meacham and James Poulsen.
+Hy-Vee is known as the "Pride of Des Moines".

 History

 Early years and General Supply Company

 Starting in 1917, Vredenburg & Lewis, David Vredenburg's previous partnership, operated stores as part of the General Supply Company, an RLDS Church-owned company based in Lamoni, Iowa.

 In 1921, Charles Hyde started working for the General Supply Company's store in Woodbine, Iowa, which was operated by Vredenburg & Lewis.
 In 1922, the General Supply Company was formally incorporated.
 Vredenburg was president and Hyde was a member of the board of directors.
 In 1924, Hyde left the General Supply Company and started his store in Cameron, Missouri.

 In 1927, Hyde purchased a half stake of a store in Kellerton, Iowa, the other half being owned by the General Supply Company.
 In 1930, Vredenburg and Hyde started a separate partnership from the General Supply Company, named Supply Stores, and opened their first store in Beaconsfield, Iowa.

 In 1932, The General Supply Company was dissolved because of the effects of the Great Depression.
 Vredenburg purchased most of the former General Supply Company's remaining stores and mill.
 Both Hyde and Vredenburg owned and operated other stores outside of their partnership.
 Hyde and Vredenburg's partnership was dissolved for approximately six months in 1935 after Iowa enacted the Chain Tax Act of 1935, a heavy tax against chain stores that was later declared unconstitutional.

 In 1938, Hyde & Vredenburg, Inc. was officially incorporated, with 15 stores in Iowa and Missouri.
 The incorporation consolidated all of Hyde's and Vredenburg's independently owned stores with the stores they had in their partnership.
 The company was headquartered in Lamoni.
-The new company's management plan involved autonomy for store managers, setting the stage for its eventual employee ownership.
+The new company's management plan involved autonomy for store managers, setting the stage for eventual employee ownership.

 In 1945, Hyde & Vredenburg moved its corporate headquarters from Lamoni to Chariton, Iowa, after acquiring the Chariton Wholesale Company.

 The Supply Store name, with each town's name preceding it, was still used on most stores until 1952.
-A few stores were named differently, with names such as Hyde's Service Store, Vredenburg's Grocery, and Hyde & Vredenburg, all of which were changed in 1952.
+A few stores were named differently, such as Hyde's Service Store, Vredenburg's Grocery, and Hyde & Vredenburg, all changed in 1952.